FREQUENTLY ASKED QUESTIONS

 How does MetaJure Smart DMS differ from other offerings?

 MetaJure is unique in the marketplace in several respects.
-First, MetaJure automatically collects and indexes your entire store of documents without the time-consuming, manual uploading and tagging process that is inherent in products like SharePoint™.
+First, MetaJure automatically collects and indexes your entire store of documents without the time-consuming, manual uploading and tagging process that is inherent in other products.
 Second, MetaJure works with all document types, including email, so it becomes the repository for all of your firm or department’s stored knowledge not just the word processing files retained by traditional document management systems.
 Third, MetaJure even finds and indexes the names given to file folders, which delivers more comprehensive and useful search results and improves document retrieval.
 And fourth, as described below, MetaJure automatically brings documents and information stored on PCs into the repository— something that has heretofore been the Achilles’ heel of traditional document management systems.
 Typically, half or more of our clients’ work product has been found to reside exclusively on their PCs and never makes it into their traditional document management systems or designated file shares, making the automatic collection of this information all the more important.

 How do PCs work with MetaJure Smart DMS?